deepshika-vijayanand/StudentFeeBillingSystem/README.md

 # StudentFeeBillingSystem
-A terminal app for fee management system that helps in managing and tracking fees or payments in various organizations, such as educational institutions, or businesses.
+A terminal app created usingCc++ for fee management system that helps in managing and tracking fees or payments in various organizations, such as educational institutions, or businesses.